ptthanh02/CelestCombat/README.md

-# 🌟 **CelesCombat**
+# 🌟 **CelestCombat**

 A robust combat logging prevention plugin designed for the **CelestinalSMP** server, compatible with **Minecraft versions 1.21 - 1.21.4**.

 ## 📖 **Overview**

-**CelesCombat** prevents combat logging by automatically tagging players during PvP encounters.
+**CelestCombat** prevents combat logging by automatically tagging players during PvP encounters.
 If a tagged player attempts to disconnect, they will be automatically killed—ensuring fair gameplay and maintaining server integrity.

 ## ✨ **Key Features**